 Round Trip Duration: 4 – 5 hours, 5.4 miles (8.7 km)

-Trail Description: We love this hike, so you can find details with map in separate article.
-Last section is a route along a steep, narrow ridge to the summit.
+Trail Description: We love this hike, so you can find details with the map in a separate article.
+The last section is a route along a steep, narrow ridge to the summit.
+YOU MUST HAVE A PERMIT for this hike.
+Check details on this post.

 The Narrows via Riverside Walk